Version 2.1 — Updated January 17, 2018

 Information You Provide to Us

 When you sign up as a customer, vendor, or partner, you may be asked to provide certain information about yourself, including personally identifiable information, (name, address, email address) billing and other related information.
-Additionally, some customers may use our "Analyst Notes" feature to add custom annotations to Intel Cards that are visible to others in your organization.
+Additionally, some customers may use our "Analyst Notes" feature to add custom annotations to Intelligence Cards that are visible to others in your organization.
 We will use this information strictly to provide services to you, and will not share this information with third parties without your consent, except to the extent necessary to process your requests (Example: Process a credit card for payment.)

 Information About How You Use Our Services